Science VsScience

 In this episode, we cover:

-This episode was produced by Ekedi Fausther-Keeys with help from Wendy Zukerman, Michelle Dang, Rose Rimler, and Meryl Horn.
+This episode was produced by Ekedi Fausther-Keeys with help from Blythe Terrell, Michelle Dang, Rose Rimler, Meryl Horn and Wendy Zukerman.
 We’re edited by Blythe Terrell.
-Fact checking by Diane Kelly.
+Wendy Zukerman is our executive producer.
+Fact checking by Taylor White.
 Mix and sound design by Bobby Lord.
-Music written by Emma Munger, So Wiley, Peter Leonard, Bumi Hidaka and Bobby Lord.
-Thank you to all the scientists we spoke to for this episode including, Dr. Sarah Ackroyd, Dr. Sarah Collins, Professor Adam Taylor, and Dr. Cathy Flood.
-Special thanks to Joseph Lavelle Wilson and the Zukerman family.
+Music written by Bumi Hidaka, Peter Leonard, Emma Munger and Bobby Lord.
+Thanks to the researchers we got in touch with for this episode, including Dr. Anita Eberl, Dr. Johannes Fuss, Professor Robert Otto, Dr. Hirofumi Tanaka, Dr. Peter Kokkinos, Dr. Marilyn Moffat, and Director Brian Farr.
+A big thanks to Joseph Lavelle Wilson and the Zukerman family.

 Science Vs is a Spotify Studios Original.
 Listen for free on Spotify or wherever you get your podcasts.
 Follow us and tap the bell for episode notifications.